jbis95/3040_A2/README.md

 Welcome to a tutorial for those who would like to use markdown to write a resume and publish on GitHub Pages with a Jekyll theme to make it stand out to future employers.

 ### Prerequisites
-This tutorial assumes that the user has basic knowledge of GitHub usage such as ```push```, ```pull```, ```init```, ```clone```, and ```commit```.
+This tutorial assumes basic knowledge of GitHub commands such as ```push```, ```pull```, ```init```, ```clone```, and ```commit```.
 No previous knowledge of Atom, Markdown, and Jekyll are required.

 ### Instructions
 Before we begin, we will start to show in order Markdown, GitHub Pages and then Jekyll.

 ##### Markdown
 To start writing in markdown, it is necessary to download a text editor that supports markdown.
-For example, Atom is a modern and popular choice for markdown and is the one of choice for me.
-Atom allows you to see the results of the markdown in real time while you are typing which I find it useful while writing.
+For example, Atom is a modern and popular choice for markdown because of its support for multiple markdown flavours.
+Atom allows to see a live preview of the markdown in real time while typing which is very useful while writing.

 1. ###### Download Atom
-Simply visit [Atom.io](Atom.io) and download for your platform.
+Simply visit [Atom.io](Atom.io) to download and install.

 2. ###### Open a project and file
-When you first open Atom, Atom requires you to choose a location for your project and then create files in the directory.
+In initial launch of Atom, Atom requires choosing a location for a project and then all files created are in that directory.

 3. ###### Tips in markdown
 Some useful things to know about markdown are the following: